 First, unlike most mosques in Arab countries, the Great Mosque in Xi'an is completely Chinese in its architectural style, except for some Arabic decorations.

-Second, the ancient architectures hint the long history of the great mosque; and the Koran, the special furniture, and the statuary art of brick prove the splendid culture of Islam.
+Second, the ancient architectures hint at the long history of the great mosque; and the Koran, the special furniture, and the statuary art of brick prove the splendid culture of Islam.

 Third, any statues are not allowed to appear in the mosque; it is fully different from other kinds of temples.

 Fourth, Muslims like to live in the surrounding areas of the mosque, so Xi'an Great Mosque is surrounded by Chinese Muslims - Hui People.
-By the way, no-Muslim visitors are not allowed to enter the main prayer hall of the mosque.
+By the way, non-Muslim visitors are not allowed to enter the main prayer hall of the mosque.

 If you'd like a tailor-made China tour, please contact us.